Join or re-join HighlandLIT

 CLICK HERE TO reach the online store.

-Please note that due to the COVID-19 Lockdown, HighlandLIT events are not currently taking place.
-Watch this space for news of a resumption of meetings 'when this is all over.'
+Please note that due to the COVID-19 Lockdown, HighlandLIT events are are taking place 'virtually' rather than physically.

-There you'll find an on-line version of the event we had planned to hold in April and a collection of videos of HighlandLIT members reading their work.
+There you'll find author videos from the the April and July events (featuring Helen Sedgwick and James Andrew) and a collection of videos of HighlandLIT members reading their work.

 The Committee are holding in mind all HighlandLIT members and friends at this time.
 Please take care - and keep in touch with one another and with us.
 As Committee members we are drawing support from each other in these days of isolation.
 If you need encouragement, or a chat on the phone, please do contact us at email@example.com.